Could Lionel Messi be set to make a sensational return to Barcelona two years after he left for PSG?

 Ronaldinho was named FIFA World Player of the Year and Samuel Eto'o came third. ? https://t.co/PKOfI6qfbr

 — Squawka (@Squawka) August 10, 2021

-Messi would compete in the 2022 World Cup as a Barcelona player, chasing his ultimate career goal while knowing he belongs to Barca.
+Messi would return from the 2022 World Cup to be a Barcelona player, having used PSG as a way to stay fit and sharp but not drain himself mentally as he chased his ultimate career goal in Qatar.
 And when he’s succeeded or failed in his quest, he gets to retire as a Barcelona player, the club of his life, with the entire Camp Nou singing his name.
 What more beautiful and fitting send-off for the man can you imagine?

 Con: The dressing room chemistry

 Messi was Barcelona’s captain when he left, he was the senior figure in the dressing room.
 After the club won the 2021 Copa del Rey, all of the players under 25 lined up to take a photo with the trophy, and Messi.
 He was the main man.